gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 ## The AUTOSYSMBOL concept

-* Make most usefull keys available without use ove a dedicated layer key
+* Make most usefull symbol/keys available without pressing an additional dedicated layer key
-* Make especially diacrits ä ü ö ß acessible by Key hold
+* Make especially diacrits ä ü ö ß acessible by KEY_HOLD, but don't put them on the symbol layer
-* Keep key hold definition consistent with the corresponding Symbol-Layer e.g. Hold(i) = Symbol-Layer(i) = \
+* Keep key hold definition consistent with the corresponding Symbol-Layer e.g. HOLD(i) = Symbol-Layer(i) = \
-* Keep SHIFT + KEY_HOLD or DOUBLE_TAP_HOLD related to the HOLD action e.g. Hold(c) = {  DOUBLE_TAP_HOLD(c) = {}
 * for comma, dot,...
-Hold() is the same as Shift
+Hold() is the same as Shift, because the shifted keys are more frequent than the symbol layer keys
+* Keep additional key combos like: SHIFT + KEY_HOLD or DOUBLE_TAP_HOLD related to the original HOLD action e.g. HOLD(c) -> {  DOUBLE_TAP_HOLD(c) -> {}

 ## Highlights
 * implements **KEY_HOLD pseudo layer** to produce an alternativ key (a symbol or diacrit) without the need of an layer activiation key - similar to the autoshift concept
-* implements an additional  **SHIFT + KEY_HOLD pseudo layer**  (can also be accessed by DOUBLE_TAP_HOLD)
+* implements an additional  **SHIFT + KEY_HOLD pseudo layer**  (also accessible by DOUBLE_TAP_HOLD)
 * uses home row mods (mod tap and custom homerow shift)
-* custom Homerow mod early Shift - allows too release shift keys early as most people will do when typing fast
+* custom Homerow early Shift - allows too release shift keys early as most people will do when typing fast
-* because pseudo layers don't require additional layer activiation keys, this concept is promising for any qmk compatible keyboard (without spare keys for layer activation)
+* because pseudo layers don't require additional layer activiation keys, this concept is also promising for any qmk keyboard (without spare keys for layer activation in convinient locations)
+* remember g and h could be used as layer activation keys
-* combined Numpad and Navigation layer
+* combined Numpad and Navigation layer (can be activated by SPACE wich enable one and two handed input)
 * layer lock with dbl tapping OSL layer key as custom key (avoids dbltap aktivation on OSM modifiers)
 * phone like, strong finger numpad
 * proper (pyramide) arranged cursor keys on a 40% keyboard